 The FTC filed a complaint alleging Rule 31101 adopted by the Louisiana Real Estate Appraiser Board (LREAB) unreasonably restrained price competition for real estate appraisal services provided to AMCs by requiring AMCs to pay rates for appraisal services at least as high as the median appraisal fees identified in the Southeastern Louisiana University survey.
-See Order and Opinion of the Commission, In the matter of Louisiana Real Estate Appraisers Board, Docket No. 9374, at 1-2 (May 6, 2019).
+See Opinion and Order of the Commission, In the matter of Louisiana Real Estate Appraisers Board, Docket No. 9374, at 1-2 (May 6, 2019).
 Although this case does not involve state action immunity under the Parker Doctrine, the FTC is considering whether other theories of antitrust immunity including the good-faith regulatory compliance defense and implied immunity apply to LREAB's conduct.
 On August 5, 2019, the FTC entered an order staying all administrative proceedings before the FTC after the Unites States District Court for the Middle District of Louisiana entered an order staying the FTC's administrative proceeding until further order of the court.

-requires AMCs to pay "customary and reasonable" fees to appraisers for providing appraisal services.
+At issue in this case is LREAB's efforts to enforce compliance with federal law, which requires AMCs to pay "customary and reasonable" fees to appraisers for providing appraisal services.
 The Federal Reserve System's Board of Governors issued an interim final rule concerning the "customary and reasonable fee" requirement.
 75 Fed.
 Reg.
 66,554 (Oct.
 28, 2010) (codified at 12 C.F.R. pt.
 226).
 Although the rule stated that "the marketplace should be the primary determiner of the value of appraisal services," id. at 66,569, the rule provided two safe harbors for compliance.
 First, the appraisal fee is presumed to be customary and reasonable if it is reasonably related to recent fees paid for comparable appraisal services in the relevant geographic market, the fee was set by the creditor or its agent after taking into account six enumerated factors, and the creditor or its agent has not engaged in anticompetitive conduct affecting the appraisal fee.
 Id. at 66,555-56, 66,582.
 Second, the appraisal fee is presumed to be customary and reasonable if it was determined by relying on rates established by objective third-party information, including fee schedules, studies, and surveys prepared by independent third parties, where such schedules, studies, and surveys exclude fees paid by AMCs.
 Id. at 66,555-56, 66,582.